Please build us Schools!

-In a rather poor area of Kabul we're maintaining a primary school with about 60 girls and 60 boys.
+In a poor area of Kabul we're maintaining a primary school with about 60 girls and 60 boys.
 Their parents could not afford a private school normally.
-The teachers are very committed and arrange their lessons more creative than it's done usually in Afghanistan.
+The teachers are very committed and arrange their lessons more creative than it's usually done in Afghanistan.
 In most of the schools students learn only by repeating like a choir what the teacher says...

 The students of our Helping Hands School come from different ethnic backgrounds.
 It's great fun to watch the kids learning avidly or playing merrily in the schoolyard.